Skip to main content

 This distinction is critically important.
 When your doctor enters a note into your electronic health record, that information is protected by a stringent set of federal laws governing its use and disclosure.
 When you enter the same information into a wellness app, it may have no more legal protection than any other type of consumer data.

-A to clearly state whether the app is a HIPAA-covered entity is a red flag.
+A privacy policy that fails to clearly state whether the app is a HIPAA-covered entity is a red flag.
 A transparent company will be upfront about its regulatory status and will not allow users to assume a level of protection that does not exist.
 The absence of this clarity can be misleading, giving you a false sense of security while your most sensitive health information is being handled under a much weaker privacy framework.

 • Covered Entity Status A wellness app is generally not a HIPAA-covered entity unless it is provided to you by your health plan or doctor as part of a formal healthcare service.